PossessedKeyboard/MeatandBones/README.md

 # MeatandBones
-This is a more develop version of the Barebones API, with parameter binding to prevent SQL injections and PATCH request option built in.
+This is a more develop version of the Barebones API, with parameter binding to prevent SQL injections and a PATCH request option built in.

 ## Table of Contents
 - [Objectives](#objectives)